 State government agencies assist local government in planning, training, and obtaining resources.
-The state may assume operational control of any SAR mission when requested by the local government or whenever the situation involves multi-county areas and/or the Governor directs.
+The state may assume operational control of any SAR mission when requested by the local government, when the situation involves multi-county areas or when the Governor directs.
 When deemed appropriate by the SERT leader, NCEM will activate the State EOC and notify SERT search agencies that state assets are required to augment SAR efforts.